suafata/XmlParser/README.md

 # XmlParser
 * Project contains two CommandLineRunners.
 * One to generate test file
-* Another to process files in specified directories
+* Another to process files in specified directory

 # To Generate Xml test File set in application.properties
 ```